 2006 Dodge Durango Recalls

-An integrated circuit in the instrument cluster that controls interior lighting may overheat under certain conditions.
+A circuit in the instrument cluster may overheat under certain conditions.
 If this happens, it could potentially cause an instrument panel fire.
-Dealers will inspect the cluster for damage and replace it free of charge.
-The recall began April 2, 2007.
-The Chrysler recall number is G07.

-On some vehicles, the left rear watts link of the rear suspension may have been damaged during assembly and could fail.
-If the watts link fails, vehicle handling could be compromised, and a crash could occur.
-Dealers will replace the left rear watts link free of charge.
-The recall began July 19, 2006.
-The Chrysler recall number is F30.
+On some vehicles, a component of the rear suspension may have been damaged during assembly and could fail.
+If the component fails, vehicle handling could be compromised, and a crash could occur.

 A problem with the software for the ABS control module may cause the rear brakes to lock up under certain braking conditions.
-Dealers will reprogram the ABS control module.
-The recall began February 19, 2007.
-The Chrysler recall number is F50.
+This could cause a loss of control, and possibly a crash without warning.